This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Below is a screenshot of what’s currently stated on Laura Geller’s website about its animal testing policy:

 In addition, the following is a snippet of the email response I received from Laura Geller when verifying their animal testing policy:

 “Thank you for your inquiry.
 Laura Geller Beauty products are cruelty free and not tested on animals.
 Some of our products may contain animal by-products.
 The ingredients in our products are not tested on animals by our suppliers.
 We are committed to delivering the most beautiful products, from the inside out!

 Laura Geller Does not have third parties that test on animals.

 Please see the links provided below for more information regarding Laura Geller and Animal Testing.

-Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
-However, Laura Geller has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Laura Geller has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “Laura Geller does not distribute in Mainland China where it is required by law to test on animals“